BrandingClient ResourcesMarketing

 The key to successfully positioning your business is to develop an authentic story that is true to your business.

-Think of your business as a living organism that grows and changes with the times.
+Think of your business as a living organism that grows and changes.
 Positioning is your unique identity that helps customers know what they are buying.

-If you are new to your industry, you may struggle to develop a positioning strategy.
+You may struggle to develop a positioning strategy if you are new to your industry.
 However, the following four questions can help you identify your positioning strategy.

 The next step is to create a positioning strategy consistent with your unique value proposition.
 Here are some examples of positioning strategies that may work well for your business: